Boot from rescue image¶

 You can use a custom rescue image or use our guide here to create one.

-openstack --os-compute-api-version 2.87 server rescue --image <ISO_NAME> <INSTANCE_NAME>
+openstack --os-compute-api-version 2.87 server rescue --image <image> <instance>

-with the name of the instance that should mount the image.It will take up to a few minutes to add the rescue image and for the instance to start.
-Use the console to manage the instance when it’s done.
+It will take a few minutes for the instance to start with the rescue image.
+Use the console to manage the instance when in rescue mode.

-openstack server unrescue <INSTANCE_NAME>
+openstack server unrescue <instance>

 See also